jasongilman/proto-repl/README.md

 ### Recommended Additional Packages

 These packages go well with Proto REPL.
+See the link the previous section for the settings to use and the best way to combine all these together.

 * [ink](https://atom.io/packages/ink)
 * [proto-repl-charts](https://atom.io/packages/proto-repl-charts)